 - View: once a certificate is created, it cannot be edited.
 The Name, Certificate, and Private Key fields can be viewed.
-If a certificate must be changed, Delete and recreate it. - Export Certificate: used to save a copy of the certificate or certificate signing request to the system being used to access the FreeNAS® system.
-For a certificate signing request, send the exported certificate to the external signing authority so that it can be signed. - Export Private Key: used to save a copy of the private key associated with the certificate or certificate signing request to the system being used to access the FreeNAS® system. - Delete: used to delete a certificate or certificate signing request.
+If a certificate must be changed, Delete and recreate it. - Export Certificate saves a copy of the certificate or certificate signing request to the system being used to access the FreeNAS® system.
+For a certificate signing request, send the exported certificate to the external signing authority so that it can be signed. - Export Private Key saves a copy of the private key associated with the certificate or certificate signing request to the system being used to access the FreeNAS® system. - Delete is used to delete a certificate or certificate signing request.

-5.11 Support
+5.12 Support